-Known often as kings, but in reality more likely scholars and astronomers, the Magi or Wise Men traveled from the east, which could include modern Iraq, Iran or Turkey, and possibly as far as Pakistan.
+The Magi: Known often as kings, but in reality more likely scholars and astronomers, the Magi or Wise Men traveled from the east, which could include modern Iraq, Iran or Turkey, and possibly as far as Pakistan.

 Magi is derived from the Persian word for Magician, and they were considered members of a priestly caste of Persians.
 Nowhere does the Scripture say there were three of them, a number that was settled on in the sixth century to coincide with the three known gifts of gold, frankincense and myrrh.
 There may have been many more than that, and early depictions of the Magi in catacombs vary in the number of them.
 They also did not likely arrive just after the birth, since such a journey and the meetings with Herod would have taken considerable time.
 The Scripture notes that the star they were following (seen as a miraculous anomaly to astronomers of the time) had settled over the house where Jesus lay, which means they could have arrived many months after the holy birth at a house in Bethlehem that Joseph had temporarily secured, rather than the commonly celebrated 12th day of Christmas, January 6, also known as Epiphany.
 The names assigned to the Magi, Melchior, Gaspar or Caspar (frequently portrayed as black) and Balthazar first appeared in the 7th century.
 Surprisingly, it was a rector of Christ Church in Williamsport, Pennsylvania, Dr. John H. Hopkins, who fanned the flames of the myth even further when he composed the famous carol We Three Kings in 1857.

 HE ICKENS, OU AY?